luapower/website/www/md/philosophy.md

 One of the great barriers to getting involved in projects online is the friction that our collaboration tools inflict on us.
 This goes for anything from correcting a typo on wikipedia to submitting a patch to the Linux kernel.
-Github is just one way to lower that barrier in the realm of programming.
+Although far from perfect, Github is one solid way to lower that barrier for code-based projects.

 Another way of looking at it is Alan Kay's idea of symmetric authoring and consumption, which says that you have to be able to edit and share back what you consume on the spot.
 The combination of a code editor and a VCS is the closest we have today to that idea as far as coding goes.
-It's not much, but it's definitely better than most package managers which copy modules out of the git tree.
+It's not much, but it's definitely better than most package managers which copy modules out of the git tree or create junk files on your tree.

 Deploying code exclusively via git does away with the dichotomy between module writer and module consumer, opening the way for more collaboration.